rom1mouret/cheatmeal/README.md

 CheatMeal library provides 3 classes:

 * **Training Proxy** trains multiple autoencoders on multiple GPUs.
-It takes arbitrary-sized batches as input, delivered asynchronously by a process or a pool of processes spawn by the user.
+It takes arbitrary-sized batches as input, delivered asynchronously by a process or a pool of processes spawned by the user.
 * **CheatMealAE** allows its autoencoder to be forgiving on the reconstruction error of a small subset of columns.
 Anomaly detection takes advantage of this feature.
 * **Recoder** places constraints on the latent units in order to facilitate classification via dimensionality reduction.